open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 - **Sample every alloc/free.** Prohibitive overhead; allocators are on the critical path for most workloads.
 - **Global (per-binary) uprobe attachment** rather than per-PID.
 Loses the ability to opt processes in/out individually and complicates cleanup; doesn't fit the profiler's existing lifecycle model.
 - **Hand-rolled `.note.stapsdt` parsing.** Pointless given the `parca-dev/usdt` parser already exists, is small, and is permissively licensed.
+- **Per-process backpressure from profiler to sampler.** We considered using the global PID controller to feed pressure back proportionally to all sampled processes, so they scale their sampling intervals fairly rather than one process starving others.
+We discarded this for now because the interface is problematic: passing writable pointers through the USDT is a security concern for the profiler, and alternatives (shared memory mappings, backchannel syscalls) add significant complexity to the userspace sampler.
+Additionally, the more complex the contract between profiler and sampler, the less likely we can upstream this mechanism into allocators and runtimes themselves.

 # Author's Preferred Solution